angularexample/mfe-angular-react-nx/README.md

 It will have a menu in the upper left corner.

-In this case, if you have generated a host and 2 remotes, the menu will have 3 items:
+In this case, if you have generated a host and two remotes, the menu will have three items:

 ```
 * Home
-* Ngremote1
+* Remote1
-* Ngremote2
+* Remote2
 ```

 #### Use the Menu to Access the Remote Applications

-Try clicking on the **Ngremote1** or **Ngremote2** menu items.
+Try clicking on the **Remote1** or **Remote2** menu items.

 You will see that each remote is accessed with routing.